 Do you ever get the feeling that no matter where you look, you’re always bound to see a restaurant or café when in Metro Manila?
-Don’t worry – whether you’re a local or you’re a first-time visitor of Manila, we all get that feeling.
+Don’t worry – whether you’re a local or you’re a first-time visitor to Manila, we all get that feeling.
+It also features hotels and villas with private pool in addition to amazing eateries.
 But even when the Philippines’ capital may seem like a foodie haven more than anything, this city actually has a few tricks up its sleeve – yup, not everything you can do to have fun in Metro Manila involves food!
-Check out these fun activities you can do in Metro Manila, minus the usual grub.
+Check out these fun things to do in Metro Manila.

 Spend your afternoon sipping wine while learning how to paint on a blank canvas.
 Sip n’ Gogh offers you the chance to really unwind and relax through art and wine by giving you the space to paint your own masterpiece – alone, with your friends, significant other, or your family.
 You can also bring your own bottle if you want, though there is a small corkage fee if you do (PHP 300 or 6 USD for a 750 ml bottle).
 The ambiance itself is very artsy and high class, with huge windows, soft lighting, and paintings of other patrons all around hung up on the walls.

 Address: 1 Capitol Hills Drive, Capitol Greenstreet, Old Balara, Quezon City